 - Since the accrual rate is 1 hour for every 30 hours worked, divide 1 by 30 to arrive at an "Accrual Rate" of 0.0333.
 Leave the "Max Per Accrual" and "Max Pending" as 0.
 For "Max Allowed," "Max Available," and "Max Carryover," enter 40.
 Then click "Apply."

-- Next, you need to add PTO earnings.
+- Next, if you are a business with over 5 employees, you need to add PTO Earnings.
 Open "PTO Earnings" and click "Add."

 - You can select your division earnings here, then click "Apply."